-- Obey playground supervisors - Show respect toward yourself and others - Use equipment properly. - Use courteous and respectful language; no swearing or racial slurs. - Stop activity/playing when the bell rings (no playing on the way to school). - During the winter months: - Wear appropriate clothing and boots. - Snow throwing and face washings are NOT allowed. - Students must have boots and snow pants to play on the snow.
+Obey playground supervisors

+- Show respect toward yourself and others - Use equipment properly. - Use courteous and respectful language. - Stop activity/playing when the bell rings. - During the winter months: - Wear appropriate clothing and boots. - Snow throwing and face washings are NOT allowed. - Students must have boots and snow pants to play on the snow.
 Students who are not appropriately dressed may be directed to remain on the blacktopped areas of the playground. - We will only stay indoors for recess if the temperature with wind chill is below 0° F. - If it is an outside recess day, all students participating in recess must go outdoors unless he/she has a written note from a physician. - If it is below 50° F, students need to wear a coat outside. - Any form of tackle, horseback riding, pushing, tripping, wrestling or other unsafe/rough play will NOT be allowed. - Keep playground balls off the roof, street and neighbor's lawn. - Use playground equipment safely. - In the interest of safety and fun, playground supervisors will monitor student behavior. - Stay in the area where the supervisors can see you. - Students MAY be kept inside to complete work and/or receive individual help from staff.